Skip to content

 dsproxy

-A dead simple proxy is a hot-configurable reverse proxy server with virtual hosts support.
-It is also able to activate or deactivate endpoints on the fly with a CLI interface.
+dsproxy (short for dead simple proxy) is a high performance hot-configurable reverse proxy server with virtual hosts and load balancing support (round-robin).
+It is also able to activate or deactivate endpoints on the fly with a CLI interface and implements ACL for addresses that should always pass through the proxy server.

 The dsproxy server is cappable of running with SSL support, which makes it possible to configure it to listen directly on 80/tcp or 443/tcp for accepting https connections.